Xiphiar/richie-rich-vuejs-box/app/tutorial/guide.md

 If you are running locally, make sure to have these three terminals open as well.

-The files you will be working with will be:
+The files you will be working with are:
 - src/* : these are the contract source files
 - app/src/components/SecretBox/* : these are the front-end source files